csjiangwm/YOLOv3-tensorflow/README.md

-#YOLOv3 Tensorflow Implementation
+# YOLOv3 Tensorflow Implementation
-=A tensorflow implementation of YOLOv3.
+A tensorflow implementation of YOLOv3.

-##test
+## Test
-=If you want to test the model, you should:
+If you want to test the model, you should:

 1. First download the weights file using "wget https://pjreddie.com/media/files/yolov3.weights"<br>
 2. Put the yolov3.weights into your path and run "python convert --ckpt 1 --weights_path yourpath" to convert the weights into .ckpt  <br>        ---For example, run